samschott/maestral/README.md

 >>> from meastral import Meastral
 >>> m = Meastral()
 ```
-On initial use, Meastral will ask you to link your dropbox account, give the location of your Dropbox folder on the local drive, and to specify excluded folders.
+On initial use, Meastral will ask you to link your Dropbox account, give the location of your Dropbox folder on the local drive, and to specify excluded folders.
 It will then start syncing.
 Supported commands are:

 ```Python
 >>> m.pause_sync()  # pause syncing